-Our practice also employs evidence-based systems that have been proved to produce better outcomes.
+Our practice also employs evidence-based systems that have been shown to produce better outcomes.
 We offer an initial matching session and conduct regular progress checks to help fulfill our commitment to make psychology work for our clients.
 Our surveys consistently report a higher than average level of satisfaction.

 Some of the signs of depression include:

-Even more encouraging is the fact that depression can be treated by modern psychological methods, allowing those who struggle with the condition to lead full, happy, productive lives.
+Even more encouraging is the fact that depression can be effectively treated by modern psychological methods, allowing those who struggle with the condition to lead full, happy, productive lives.
 At Psychology Melbourne, our clinicians often use a combination of evidence-based approaches, sometimes alongside medication.